Dynamical Archetype Analysis: Autonomous Computation: Numerical experiments

 This section details the setup and parameters of the numerical experiments conducted to evaluate our framework.
 We report on three main experimental scenarios: (i) a deformation applied to the ring attractor via a diffeomorphism, (ii) a vector field perturbation applied to the ring attractor, and (iii) classification of effective dynamical behavior across a diverse set of target systems.
 For each experiment, we specify the simulation settings and model architectures.

-5 different networks with the ring attractor archetype were trained for Fig.~\ref{fig:ring_pert_fig}B and D. A single example network was used to show the trajectories of for Fig.~\ref{fig:ring_pert_fig}A and C.
+5 different networks with the ring attractor archetype were trained for Fig.~\ref{fig:ring_pert_fig}A and B. A single example network was used to show the trajectories of for Fig.~\ref{fig:ring_pert_fig}A and B.